ajaymiriyalaAI/Machine-Learning-Model-Series/README.md

 PROBLEM STATEMENT:- We have a dataset which consists of features of ROCKS and MINES which is available in kaggle(contains 208 rows or features of objects Rock and Mine.
-                    Use Linear Regression Model to predict where the given input data is a ROCK OR MINE
+                    Use Logistic Regression Model to predict where the given input data is a ROCK OR MINE

 In this Project, We build a Machine Learning model which helps us predict whether the object is Rock or Mine.